Welcome to my web site. I hope you enjoy browsing through it.

 I recently did an interview with Craig Alan Loewen, which is available here I also was asked to do an interview with the Scribophile website for writers, and it's available here.
 In order to read it, you have to join Scribophile.
 Membership is free, and the site seems very cool.

 I have a new short story appearing on The Night Land website, entitled The Last Roadmaker, found here.
-William Hope Hodgson's The Night Land is a passion for Editor Andy Robertson, and his site is a real labor of love, so while you're there, delve into it a bit.
+William Hope Hodgson's The Night Land was a passion for the late Editor Andy Robertson, and his site is a real labor of love, so while you're there, delve into it a bit.
 There's a lot of original fiction based on the book, along with facts and speculations about Hodgson and his work.

 I've had several requests for a print edition of my own rewrite of The Night Land.
 My version, The Night Land, A Story retold, is now available for $11.99 on Amazon and Barnes and Noble.
 It's also available as an ebook for both the Kindle and the Nook ($2.99).
 Should you read and enjoy it, I would deeply appreciate it if you would post a review on Amazon, Barnes and Noble, Goodreads, etc, wherever you'd like.
 If you read it and don't enjoy it . . .
 I still appreciate you giving it a try.